janosimas/notes/C++/vscode/vscode.md

 ### [Git Graph](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph)

   The usual visualizer for the git branches.
-It's quite usefull for an overview of the git branches or for searching.
+It's quite useful for an overview of the git branches or for searching.

 ## Other